"They make a truly gorgeous sound and play with such intuition as only a family can do."

 Having appeared on many media platforms with their most recent, in providing insight of locally written Scots-Irish music on several BBC documentaries and musical exhibitions.

-They are set to release their new album in January 2020, which contains nine new original songs and one traditional, whilst embodying a fresh original sound.
+Their new album 'In The Parting' was released on January 4th, 2020.
+'In The Parting' consists of nine new original songs and one traditional song, their new album embodies their fresh new original sounds.
 For several tracks they are joined on mandolin by David Benedict (Mile Twelve), and on fiddle by Niall Murphy (Breaking Trad, Cara Dillon, Nathan Carter) as well as many more special guests.

 `WHAT `PEOPLE ARE SAYING....

 "Imagine what these young artists will